BrashICS/return-autograded-MisterPl0w/lesson_2.md

 }
 ```

 When we call the below function, <b>isNumberFour()</b>, it checks to see if the value we gave it is the number 4.
 If it is, the function returns <b>true</b> and ends.
-It returns nothing if the value isn't the number 4.
+It returns false if the value isn't the number 4.

 ```JS